maxim2266/OCR/README.md

 ### Motivation

+Doing a good quality OCR in one go is hard.
+Usually the process includes a number of attempts to improve the original image quality in order to achieve reasonable recognition, followed by some manual correction of the output text.
-There is no good tool that could handle the entire process of character recognition end to end in one go, without various adjustments and parameter tuning in between different stages.
-Depending on the hardware, the OCR stage itself may take tens of minutes to process a large document (for example, a book of 500 pages), and so may take other image extraction/processing stages.
+This is not a problem when digitising a receipt for tax return, but processing a book of 500 pages makes things a lot harder.
+Depending on the hardware, the OCR stage itself may take tens of minutes, and so may take other image extraction/processing stages.
+And manual text correction can take a week or more.
-Rerunning the whole process just to see if one parameter change can actually improve the end result is both time consuming and boring.
-The toolset is designed to support running OCR in separate, mostly independent steps so that each step can be rerun with a different set of parameters, and the steps can be invoked in a different order.
-All that may be unnecessary to recognise just a few pages, but for a book the automation becomes crucial as a few days spent on adjusting the input images or regular expressions for postprocessing can easily save weeks of manual correction of the text.
+The only solution seems to be splitting the process into a number of steps that can be run and rerun independently until a reasonable quality of the output is achieved.
+The toolset is aimed to support this incremental approach.

 ### OCR Process